alecmaly/blog/_posts/2021/2021-10-12-Hacking-Electron-Apps-Joplin.md

 1. Unpack the .asar file into a folder
 2. Find a suitable entrypoint for your code
-    - Ideally this is a .js file that is executed only once, where you will inject your custom .js payload.
+    - Ideally this is a section of JavaScript file that is executed only once by the target application - this is where you will inject your custom .js payload.
 3. Write your payload.js
 4. Inject into the entry-point (step 2) and load your payload (step 3)
 ```javascript